CSCAR/workshop-stata-intro/stata_markdown/01-basics.md

 Depending on the command, the list of variables can contain 0 variables, 1 variable, or many variables separated by spaces.
 Whether the order of variables matters depends on the specific command.

-The options are not reqiured, but if they are given, they too are separated by spaces.
+The options are not required, but if they are given, they too are separated by spaces.
 There are some options that are consistent across a number of commands, and some options are specific to commands.

 There's an additional piece; if you want to run a command on a subset of the data, we add to the syntax: